 1 cup fresh parsley including stems

-1/4 cup hulled pumpkin seeds, or pepitas
+1/4 cup hulled pumpkin seeds (pepitas), or slivered almonds

 1/4 cup Parmesan cheese